julfikerhossenshebbir/toolsax/README.md

 ---

-## How to Deploy to Cloudflare Pages via GitHub
+## How to Deploy to Vercel via GitHub

-Follow these step-by-step instructions to deploy this application.
+Follow these step-by-step instructions to deploy this application to Vercel.

 ### Step 1: Push Your Code to a GitHub Repository